dannguyen/air_skift/lib/assets/data/aggs/sample-queries.md

   t2.elevation_ft AS elevation_feet

 from t100_all
-INNER JOIN ourairports AS t2
+LEFT JOIN ourairports AS t2
   ON t2.iata_code = ORIGIN
-INNER JOIN bts_airport_ids AS t3
+LEFT JOIN bts_airport_ids AS t3
   on t3.`Code` = ORIGIN_AIRPORT_ID

 GROUP BY origin_airport_dot_id